+The most significant discovery of the drilling program was in the South Pikoo area where target PK150 was tested by three drill holes.
 In November, 2013 the Company announced microdiamond results for a 209.7 kg samples from the PK150 kimberlite.
 The sample returned a total of 745 diamonds larger than the 0.106 mm sieve size, including 23 diamonds larger than the 0.85 mm sieve size.
 The total weight of the +0.85 mm diamonds recovered from the sample was 0.2815 carats and over 95% of the diamonds are described as intact, white octahedrons and aggregates.
-A summary of the diamond results can be found in the following table:
+A full summary of the diamond results from PK150 can be found in the Company's MD&A for the Year ended April 30, 2014.